Wollw/Automaton-AVR/README.md

 About
 -----

-This program simulates a Celullar Automaton with an AVR MCU connected to:
-	(2) 4021 parallel->serial shift registers for reading
-		survival rules from dip switches
-	(2) 4021 parallel->serial shift registers for reading
-		birth rules from dip switches
-	(3) 4021 used to read initial cell state from
-	(3) 74HC595 for controlling 24 different LEDs
+This is a cellular automaton simulator based around the Atmel AVR MCU.
+All that is needed to use this simulation is an AVR (ATmega328P and ATtiny85 have been tested) and three 74HC595 shift registers.
+Optional parts that can be added are an ADC input for dynamic setting of the delay between cell state changes, a serial connection for reading the petridish's state, and 4021 parallel to serial shift registers for reading the initial state and rules from some external source (such as dip switches).

 Configuration
 -------------